waffle-iron/bonbon/getting-started.md

 The required minimum version for the project is 1.3.

+### Linux

+If you're unable to get the required Elixir version installed on your environment using the suggested instructions for your given distro (some of the package managers don't stay up to date).
+Another option is to use to follow this guide: https://gist.github.com/rubencaro/6a28138a40e629b06470

 ### 2. Install PostgreSQL

 To install PostgreSQL other than the ways provided below see: https://wiki.postgresql.org/wiki/Detailed_installation_guides